Deafness in Ireland: Ongoing tasks

 There is a lack of support for ISL interpreters for DHH employees after receiving the job.
 The WEAG would need to be expanded in order for more ISL interpreters to be supplied.
 In addition, establishing disability offices in every school would assist with Leaving Certificate rate.
 Lastly, the study by The Irish Times suggests creating specific actions to allow communication between Deaf and hearing employees at work.

 Healthcare

 Under Article 25 of the CRPD, access to healthcare for individuals with disabilities, including deaf people, is required.
 However, a study done by Michael Schwartz revealed that health care provided needed cultural awareness.
 Also, he found that there was a shortage sign language interpreters, and with the few they have, they cause a divide between the Deaf patient and healthcare provider.

 Cultural awareness

-Deaf patients belief it is essential for healthcare providers to have knowledge of deaf culture, issues, and mental health because it directly related to their appointments and visits.
+Deaf patients believe it is essential for healthcare providers to have knowledge of deaf culture, issues, and mental health because it is directly related to their appointments and visits.
 By better understanding the barriers Deaf people face, doctors can better help their patients.